What’s Really Required for a Small Company to Get ISO 9001 Certification?

 - Documented information that is required by the standard

-- and documented information determined by the organization as being necessary for the effectiveness of the quality management system.
+- Documented information determined by the organization as being necessary for the effectiveness of the quality management system

 Each organization is able to determine for themselves the adequate amount of documented information needed to demonstrate effective planning, operation, and control of their processes, and the implementation and continual improvement of the effectiveness of their QMS.
 The documented information is used to communicate a message, provide evidence of what was planned and what has been done, and for the general sharing of necessary business knowledge.